seyeogunsina/alx-system_engineering-devops/0x00-shell_basics/README.md

 10-back: changes the working directory to the previous one
 11-lists: List contents of multiple directories
 12-file_type: prints the type of the file named iamafile.
 The file iamafile will be in the /tmp directory
+13-symbolic_link: Create a symbolic link to /bin/ls, named __ls__ in the current directory